Missile Man of India: Who Gave Aghni In the Form of Wings

 Early life Of Dr. A.P.J.
 Abdul Kalam

-Dr. A P J Abdul Kalam was born into a modest Tamil Muslim family in Rameswaram, Tamil Nadu, known as the temple city.
-His father, Jainulabdeen, worked as both a boat owner and an imam at the local mosque, while his mother, Ashiamma, took care of the household.
-Among his siblings – four brothers and one sister – Kalam was the youngest.
-Despite coming from a lineage of prosperous traders and landowners, Kalam’s family faced financial hardship when their business, ferrying pilgrims and trading groceries, suffered losses with the opening of the Pamban Bridge.
-Consequently, Kalam had to start selling newspapers at a young age to help support his family.
+Dr. A P J Abdul Kalam, known as the Missile Man of India, was born into a modest Tamil Muslim family in Rameswaram, Tamil Nadu, the temple city.
+His father, Jainulabdeen, was both a boat owner and an imam at the local mosque, while his mother, Ashiamma, managed the household.
+Kalam, the youngest of five siblings, faced financial hardship when his family’s business—ferrying pilgrims and trading groceries—suffered losses due to the opening of the Pamban Bridge.
+To support his family, Kalam began selling newspapers at a young age

 Educational Background